SOFSV12/webhook-server/README.md

-# Laravel 10 Business Application
+# Laravel 10 Webhook Notifier Application

 This Laravel 10 application allows individuals to create a business by providing a name and a `hook_url`.
 Upon creation, they receive a response containing their business information and a generated `api_key` for subsequent requests.